Temp Mail Logo

 What is an email header?

 An email header is a block of metadata prepended to every email message by each mail server that handles it.
 Headers record the sender's address, recipient, subject, timestamps, routing path through mail servers, and authentication results for SPF, DKIM, and DMARC.
 They are hidden by default in most email clients but can be viewed via a 'Show original' or 'View source' option.
+The header section ends at the first blank line.
+Everything after that is the message body.
+RFC 5322 defines the standard format for email header fields.

 How do I copy email headers from Gmail, Outlook, and Apple Mail?

-In Gmail: open the message, click the three-dot menu (⋮) → 'Show original' -> copy all text.
-In Outlook (web): open the message, click the three-dot menu -> 'View' -> 'View message source'.
-In Outlook (desktop): open the message, go to File -> Properties and copy the 'Internet headers' box.
-In Apple Mail: open the message, hold Option and click View -> Message -> All Headers, then select all and copy.
+In Gmail: open the message, click the three-dot menu (⋮) → 'Show original' → copy all the text from the top of the page down to the blank line.
+In Outlook (web): open the message, click the three-dot menu → 'View' → 'View message source'.
+In Outlook (desktop): open the message, go to File → Properties and copy the 'Internet headers' field.
+In Apple Mail: open the message, hold Option and click View → Message → All Headers, then select all and copy.
+In Yahoo Mail: open the message, click the three-dot menu → 'View raw message'.

 What do SPF, DKIM, and DMARC results mean?